python/cpython/Doc/library/argparse.rst

                                           [option_strings], [dest], [required], \
                                           [help], [metavar])

-   Many programs split up their functionality into a number of sub-commands, for example, the ``svn`` program can invoke sub-commands like ``svn checkout``, ``svn update``, and ``svn commit``.
+   Many programs split up their functionality into a number of subcommands, for example, the ``svn`` program can invoke subcommands like ``svn checkout``, ``svn update``, and ``svn commit``.
 Splitting up functionality this way can be a particularly good idea when a program performs several different functions which require different kinds of command-line arguments.
-   :class:`ArgumentParser` supports the creation of such sub-commands with the :meth:`add_subparsers` method.
+   :class:`ArgumentParser` supports the creation of such subcommands with the :meth:`add_subparsers` method.
 The :meth:`add_subparsers` method is normally called with no arguments and returns a special action object.
 This object has a single method, :meth:`~_SubParsersAction.add_parser`, which takes a